son20001/cse210-tc03/README.md

 # cse210-tc03
 David Raya
-I am from Mexico and like to program.
+I am from Mexico and like to program!